Follow Us on Facebook

 Keep up with the latest advertising law developments by "Liking" our practice page on Facebook.

-Kelley Drye has extensive expertise in comparative advertising and trademark cases under Section 43(a) of the Lanham Act.
+Kelley Drye has extensive experience in comparative advertising and trademark cases under Section 43(a) of the Lanham Act.
 Within the past few years, we have successfully brought forward or defended advertising and trademark cases including the following representative matters:

 - On behalf of a maker of automotive products, successfully negotiated the settlement of a Lanham Act challenge regarding comparative advertising claims for an automotive product.